 Favour a white wine that is not too dry to accompany the fat of the raclette and reds that are not too tannic and will go well with cold meats.

-If you are in charge of the wine, here are the advice of Les Grappes: The traditional raclette is only made up of cheese and potatoes, it is the Savoyards (a big thank you to them) who added the charcuterie to it last century.
+If you are in charge of the wine, here are the advice of Les Grappes : The traditional raclette is only made with uncooked pressed cheese (to be precise) and potatoes.
+It was the Savoyards (many thanks to them) who added cold meats to it, last century.

-This division results in two schools: for the first raclette, without meat, a white wine is more suitable.
-It shouldn't be too dry.
-Indeed, it might be too different from the general fat of raw milk cheese.
+Two schools result from this division: for the first raclette, without meat, a white wine is more appropriate.
+It should not be too dry.
+Indeed it would risk being too different from the general fat of raw milk cheese.

-If you've opted for raclette charcuterie, with a farandole of hams and their pickles, a red wine may also be just the thing!
-Grape varieties such as pinot noir and gamay, which are sweet and not too tannic, are made to go with raclette.
+If you have opted for the raclette charcuterie, with a farandole of hams and their gherkins, a red wine may also be just right!
+Grape varieties such as pinot noir and gamay, which are sweet and not too tannic, are made to go with the melted cheese of the raclette.

-Raclette is a dish that can be enjoyed by several people, and like every time there are people at the table we wonder what we'll be able to drink with our raclette!
+Raclette is a dish that can be eaten by several people, and as always when there are people at the table, we wonder what we'll be able to drink with our raclette!
 Which bottle will enhance this traditional Savoyard dish?
-You will first need to provide enough cheese and cold cuts for an entire regiment, it is not a question of missing around the raclette machine.
+For the perfect food and wine pairing, you will first need to provide enough cheese and charcuterie for a whole regiment, it is not a question of missing around the raclette machine.

 This dish, originally from Switzerland, is made with a melted raclette cheese, neither too strong nor too bland.
-Raclette is not known for its "light" side, but no one is restricting themselves for all that!
-The wine served with raclette should be generous too, and you are sure to have a great evening!
+Raclette is not known for its "light" side, but no one is limiting themselves for all that!
+The wine served with raclette should be generous too, and you are sure to have a good evening!

-If your guests take care of bringing the wine, it will be a surprise, and everyone has their own ideas about the perfect wine to accompany raclette.
+If your guests bring the wine, it will be a surprise, and everyone has their own ideas about the perfect wine to accompany the raclette.

 10€ offered from 60€ purchase with the code: BONPLATBONVIN